msbevers/hashGenerator/README.md

 (28) Verify that the average-times are greated than 5 seconds, since we wait for 5 seonds before generating the hash.
 Is this the desired outcome?
 (30) Verify that multiple connections can be supported simultaneously:   bash script while true do curl POST a new entry done;  Run this in multiple Terminal sessions for a while (10 minutes?
 1 hour?)
 (31) Verify that a shutdown will complete any in-flight requests and will not process those received later.
 Check the last hash entry for completeness
-(32) Verify that good error messages are passed for #31 above when the shutdown is processedm and the the hash table is complete.
+(32) Verify that good error messages are passed for #31 above when the shutdown is processed and that the hash table is complete.
 (33) Repeat much of the above with the -i switch in the curl command.
 (34) Repeat much of the above with the -v switch in the curl command.
 (35) Redirect the output to a file to get the curl timing chart